BaptisteAmice/ALASQA/README.md

-# Spark-QA: LLM-augmented Sparklis for QA
+# ALASQA: An LLM-Augmented Sparklis for Question-Answering

 ## Description

-This repository contains an extension of Sparklis that integrates a Large Language Model (LLM) to generate SPARQL queries from natural language questions.
-The LLM extension is based on a command extension of Sparklis, which allows navigation of knowledge graphs using command chains instead of the graphical interface.
+This repository contains **ALASQA**, a system integrating Sparklis with Large Language Models (LLMs) to generate SPARQL queries from natural language questions.
+The integration is based on two complementary extensions: **Sparklis Commands**, an intermediate command language enabling navigation of knowledge graphs via command chains instead of the graphical interface, and **Sparklis LLM**, a module that generates these command sequences from natural language input.

 ## Installation